Deep-Symmetry/java-beat-control-example/README.md

 is using.
 This example configures it by including slf4j-jdk14 binding on the class path to simply redirect logging to the Java 1.4 logging facility.
-If you want to do something fancier, feel free to switch to a different binding and add whatever configuration you’d like.
+If you want to do something fancier, feel free to switch to a different binding (this is done in the [Maven project descriptor](pom.xml)), and add whatever configuration you’d like.

 ## Getting Help